SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 This software interface, source code structure, workflows, and related implementations were developed for research activities associated with the University of Cyprus.

-Redistribution, commercial use, or modification without permission from the developer/authors is not permitted.
+Permission is granted to download and use the released software for research and educational purposes.
+Redistribution, modification, creation of derivative works, or incorporation into other software is not permitted without prior written permission from the copyright holder(s).

 DIgSILENT PowerFactory is a third-party software package and is not distributed with this repository.
+Users are responsible for obtaining an appropriate DIgSILENT PowerFactory licence separately.

 -------------------------------------------------------------------------------